opendistro/for-elasticsearch-docs/docs/sql/index.md

 }
 ```

-Make sure the index is not an index pattern and it doesn't have multiple types.
+Make sure the index in your query is not an index pattern and it doesn't have multiple types.

 If these workarounds don't work, submit a [Github issue](https://github.com/opendistro-for-elasticsearch/sql/issues).